commonprefix/ainte/README.md

 1. Make sure that you have Node.js, Bun, Foundry, curl and jq and glow installed.
     - For foundry: `curl -L https://foundry.paradigm.xyz | bash && foundryup`
     - For the rest of the packages:
-        - On MacOS with Homebrew: `brew install node bun jq glow`
+        - On MacOS with Homebrew: `brew install node oven-sh/bun/bun jq glow`
-        - On Debian/Ubuntu: `sudo apt install nodejs bun jq glow`
+        - On Debian/Ubuntu: `sudo apt install nodejs jq glow && curl -fsSL https://bun.sh/install | bash`
 2. Copy `.env.example` to `.env` and set your `OPENAI_API_KEY`.
 3. You can now run the tool with `bun run start`.